 The major difference is that this book didn’t have the truly light-hearted and hilarious feeling that most of her other books do.
 There are still some laugh-out-loud funny bits, but overall, it has much more the feel of Liane Moriarty’s books like Big Little Lies than Sophie Kinsella’s previous books.

 I also suspected what the twist might be, which. . . never happens.

 But still, I stayed up hours past my bedtime because I just couldn’t stand not to see what happened.
 (This is why Bart should never be allowed to go out of town).

-If you’ve read this one, I’d love to hear what you thought!
+If you’ve read Surprise Me, I’d love to hear what you thought!